-- Are you deep in debt?
-I'll share tips for digging out of debt and building a better financial future.
+We’ll share tips for digging out of debt and building a better financial future.

-- Do you want to buy a house and/or send your kids to college?
-I'll help you do that too.
+Do you want to buy a house and/or send your kids to college?

-- Have you been wondering how to get started with stock-market investing?
-I'll teach you how to do so without gambling or excessive risk.
+Have you been wondering how to get started with stock-market investing?

-You won't find any “get rich quick” schemes here.
-You won't find multi-level marketing fads or hot stock tips here.
-I'm not going to give you a hard sell on any products or books.
+You won’t find any “get rich quick” schemes here.
+You won’t find multi-level marketing fads or hot stock tips here.
+We’re not going to give you a hard sell on any products or books.
 What you will find at Get Rich Slowly is daily information about personal finance and related topics.

 Welcome!
 Enjoy your personal quest toward financial freedom.
-You can get started with these categories to master your money:

 I was born and raised in Canby, Oregon.
 As was my father before me.
 As was his father before him.
 I attended Canby Union High School before spending four years at college in Salem, where I attended Willamette University.
 I earned a bachelor of arts in psychology with a minor in English (writing emphasis).
 I also took a lot of public speaking classes.
 Naturally, after I graduated I couldn't find a job.
 I went to work for my Dad, selling custom boxes for the family business.
 I hated it.